-Taiwan International Cooperation and Development Fund is accepting Applications for the International Higher Education Scholarship Programme in 2019.
+Taiwan International Cooperation and Development Fund is accepting applications for the International Higher Education Scholarship Programme in the 2022/23 session.

 International education and training have long been one of the TaiwanICDF’s core operations, among many others.
 Human resources development programs play a vital role in assisting partner countries to achieve sustainable development, and education is a crucial mechanism for training workforces in developing countries.
 The TaiwanICDF provides scholarships for higher education and has developed undergraduate, graduate and PhD programs in cooperation with renowned partner universities in Taiwan.